Top 8 Video Hosting Platforms for Your Online Courses

 4. Limited social engagement: Vimeo’s social features are not as robust as those offered by platforms like YouTube, which may impact the ability to build a community or foster discussions around your course content.

-5. Less discoverability: While Vimeo offers a video-sharing platform, it is primarily geared towards professional and creative content.
+5. Less discoverability: While Vimeo offers a video-sharing platform, it is primarily geared toward professional and creative content.
 It may not provide the same level of discoverability or search engine optimization benefits as YouTube or other dedicated course platforms.

 3. Wistia